-Using rainwater is an easy and effective way to conserve Melbourne’s precious water supplies and reduce the amount of mains water you use.
+Using rainwater is an easy and effective way to conserve Melbourne’s precious water supply and reduce the amount of mains water you use.

-Before using rainwater, first consider adopting other simple and effective ways to save water.
+Before using rainwater, consider adopting other simple and effective ways to save water.

 Your local rainwater tank supplier can provide you with detailed information to ensure you obtain a tank best suited to your needs and property.